SmartContractSecurity/SWC-registry/README.md

 ## Contact

 This repository is maintained by the [Mythril](https://mythril.ai) team.
-Ping us on the [Mythril Community Discord Server](https://discord.gg/kktn8Wt).
+Join the #swc-registry channel on the [Mythril Community Discord Server](https://discord.gg/kktn8Wt) for discussions.